yclas/guides/docs/Plugins-membership-plans-to-post.md

 ### Cancel Subscriptions

 Users have the option to cancel their subscription renewal.
-To cancel their subscription, they need to go to the user Edit Profile page and press the button called  **Cancel Subscription**.
+In order to do that, they need to go to the user **Edit Profile** page and press a button called  **Cancel Subscription**.

+**This feature is available with our 2.7.0 release and it's only available in our premium themes!**